StefanAmur/test/4thDimension.md

 ### Perfection is not a detail

-- [] All buttons and links work - atm, hamburger menu on main page does not work
+- [] All buttons and links work - go to project link goes back to top but honestly it's fine from my pov
-- [] All elements work and are complete (menu, lists, images, ...) - see above
+- [x] All elements work and are complete (menu, lists, images, ...)
 - [x] Everything on the page has a function, a reason to be there
 - [] No dead links - go to project link goes back to top
 - [x] English and dutch are not mixed